ndornseif/pricklybird/README.md

 ## Specification

-This specification applies to version `dev` of pricklybird.
+This specification describes version `v1` of the pricklybird format.
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in